dbosak01/libr/README.md

 lib_delete(s1)
 lib_delete(s2)
 ```
-## Package Disclaimer
-Note that the **libr** package is intended to be used with small and
-medium-sized data sets.
-It is not recommended for big data, as big data
-requires very careful control over which data is or is not loaded into memory.
-The **libr** package, on the other hand, tends to load all data into memory
-indiscriminately.

 # Data Step
 Normally, R processes data column-by-column.
 The data step allows you
 to process data row-by-row.
 Row-by-row processing of data is useful when you